Silent Way Teaching Method: An Unconventional Language Teaching Method

 The answer depends on you and your students.
 Some teachers use the Silent Way religiously.
 They and their students will tell you that they have found it far superior to any other method.

-At the other extreme, some will tell you it is nonsense.
+On the other extreme, some will tell you it’s nonsense.

-As with most things in education and in life, a balanced approach is key.
+As with most things in education and life, a balanced approach is key.

-Especially when you first begin using it, it may be preferable to combine aspects of the Silent Way with some of the best practices taken from other methods.
+Especially when you first begin using it, combining aspects of the Silent Way with some of the best practices taken from other methods may be preferable.

-In short, the Silent Way perhaps has more advantages than we have given it credit for, and deserves (at the very least!) a second look.
+In short, the Silent Way has more advantages than we’ve given it credit for.